 - Require compliance with human rights standards as prerequisite for qualification;

-- Require periodical checks of compliance with those standards through audits.
+- Require periodical monitoring of compliance with those standards through audits.

-We believe that Eni’s utilization of Conflict Minerals is immaterial to our operations and final products, particularly following loss of control over Saipem and the consequent derecognition of assets and liabilities of Eni’s former subsdiary, effective January 1, 2016.
+We believe that Eni’s utilization of Conflict Minerals is immaterial to our operations and final products.
 Our main E&P business segment does not implicate Conflict Minerals concerns as our oil and gas products do not contain Conflict Minerals.
 The same applies to our Gas&Power segment.
-Finally, our refining and marketing segment manufactures fuels and lubricants that may contain traces of conflict minerals as these minerals are intentionally added to the production process in the form of catalysts and may not be washed out completely from the finished products.
+Finally, our refining and marketing segment manufactures fuels and lubricants that may contain traces of conflict minerals as these minerals are intentionally added to the catalysts used in the production process and may not be washed out completely from the finished products.
 For any of our products that contain or may contain Conflict Minerals, we will expect our suppliers (and will require suppliers to pass the same requirements on to their suppliers) to acknowledge and agree to our guidelines and procedures, including our Code of Ethics and Human Rights Guidelines.
-Our standard contractual terms regarding the supply of products that contain or may contain Conflict Minerals include binding and clear-cut requirements regarding Conflict Minerals and responsible sourcing.
+Our standard contractual terms regarding the supply of products that contain or may contain Conflict Minerals include binding and clear-cut requirements requirements regarding Conflict Minerals and responsible sourcing.
 For newly entered supply contracts, suppliers are contractually required to represent that all products supplied, if they contain Conflict Minerals, originate from non-conflict areas or from smelters that have been validated by an independent private sector party to be conflict free.
-This in order to support Eni’s effort to use for its products tantalum, tin, tungsten and gold that does not directly or indirectly finance or benefit armed groups in the DRC region.
+This in order to support Eni’s effort to use for its products 3TG that do not directly or indirectly finance or benefit armed groups in the DRC region.
 Our relationships with our suppliers is evaluated on an ongoing basis, taking into account their commitment in collaborating with Eni in building a responsible supply chain.

 - We have established a "Conflict Minerals Compliance Program" to review any use of Conflict Minerals in our products or in the manufacturing of our products.
 We are developing this program based on the OECD Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas and we will take into account other international standards as appropriate;